145 Glamorgan Drive

 The Auckland Regional Dental Service provides free dental care for children in Year 1-8.
 Please contact the clinic based at Northcross Intermediate School on 479 4236 to make an appointment.

 Glamorgan School is bound by a Ministry of Education Enrolment Scheme that defines a geographic catchment zone.
-Pupils who live within the school zone have automatic right of entry into Glamorgan School.
-However, the school operates an out of zone ballot system for spaces when they are available.
+Pupils who live with-in the school zone have automatic right of entry into Glamorgan School.
+However, the school operates an out of zone ballot system for spaces if they are available.
+The school will request proof of your residence be-fore confirming enrolment.

 New Entrant Enrolments: